UFC Fight Night: Edgar vs Swanson: Predictions & Analysis

 A few statistical edges stand out.
 Vick throws significantly more leather — a 1.5 sig. strike per minute gap.
 Hein is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Hein has tighter striking defense, making opponents miss more often.

 The Pick: James Vick over Nick Hein.
-We're leaning Vick here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Vick at 65% implied while our model sees 73% — a 8-point disagreement that could signal value.
+We're leaning Vick here at 67%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Arreola